PhotonicsOpenProjects/ONE-PIX/ONE-PIX_soft/autodoc/doc/api.rst

 .. _api:

-The public api of `seabreeze` is provided by the `seabreeze.spectrometers` submodule.
+The public api of ONE-PIX is provided allows to acquire hyperspectral datacubes using single pixel imaging.
-The basic features to acquire a spectrum are provided for all spectrometer models independent of the backend.
+The basic features to acquire a datacube are provided, for several spectrometer brands or patterns bases.

 =======================================
 Hyperspectral SPI acquisition